Spivak, C. D. (Charles D.), 1861-1927

 Overview Typed letter from Hyman Marwill to C.D Spivak.
 Marwill tells Spivak that he wishes to make an application for admission of a young man that is afflicted with tuberculosis.
 Marwill also tells Spivak that a doctor in New York has advised that the young man leave for Denver to get treatment.

 Overview Typed letter from Hyman Marwill to C.D Spivak.
 Marwill tells Spivak that the young man’s name is Julius Cohen.
 Marwill hopes that Cohen will receive an early admission.
 Marwill thanks Spivak in advance.

 Overview A typed letter from H. Masliansky to C.D.
 Spivak informing him that Louis Russcal would be a good case for the JCRS sanatorium in Denver.
 Masliansky informs Spivak that Russcal does not have enough money to stay in Denver for six weeks, but he is confident that Russcal will find something to do in Denver to support himself until he is admitted to the sanatorium.
 Masliansky hopes that Spivak will be able to admit Russcal as soon as possible and signs the letter, "H. Masliansky, Manager" at the...

 Dates: 1911 February 15

 Overview Typed letter from H. Masliansky to C.D.
 Spivak.
-Masliansky informs Spivak that Max Cohen and Oscar Friedman left for Denver.
-Masliansky tells Spivak that both of the men are only prepared to stay in Denver for six weeks while waiting to be admitted to JCRS.
-He also says that the men struggled to secure the money for their stay and he asks Spivak to consider them for admission.
+Masliansky tells Spivak that Irving Sirkes is prepared to stay in Denver for six weeks while he waits to be admitted to JCRS.
+Masliansky trusts that Spivak will admit him before that time.